wardi/wardi.github.io/_pages/flood-fill-mazes.md

        [4, 4]])
 ```

-These are the coordinates that our program will turn into either walls or passages.
+These are the coordinates that will become walls or passages in our maze, but

-We're going to need a bigger box for the maze, with many more coordinates to fill:
+first we're going to need a bigger box, with many more coordinates to fill:

 ```python
 a = box(30, 30)